What does it look like?

 Steph

 At North Canberra Osteopathy, our Osteopath Steph exclusively treats adults with Ehlers-Danlos syndrome (EDS) or hypermobility.
+She is a member of the Australian POTS Foundation and the Ehlers-Danlos Society.

 She brings both professional expertise and personal experience to hypermobility treatment.
 Living with Hypermobile Ehlers-Danlos Syndrome, she understands firsthand the challenges of joint instability, chronic pain, and fatigue.
 This unique insight allows her to tailor treatment plans that focus on practical and sustainable management strategies.